Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Celebrating Italian Liberation Day| ©Zakari Kha

-If you find yourself in the Eternal City at the end of April, you can attend the Liberation Day, popularly known as Festa della Liberazione, which has been celebrated every year on 25 April since 1946 and is a bank holiday in the country.
+If you find yourself in the Eternal City at the end of April, you can attend Liberation Day, which has been celebrated every year on 25 April since 1946 and is a bank holiday in the country.

-This day commemorates the liberation of Italy from the Fascist regime and Nazism after the Second World War and for the citizens it is a day with an important political significance.
-Every year since then, public events have been organised in memory of this landmark event in Italian history.
+It commemorates the liberation of Italy from the Fascist regime and Nazism after the Second World War.
+Every year since then, public events have been organised in memory of this landmark event in Italy's history.

-Among the events on the programme is the solemn tribute by the President of the Italian Republic and senior State officials at the tomb of the unknown soldier, located at the monument to Victor Emmanuel II, where a laurel wreath is laid in memory of the fallen and the Italians who have disappeared in wars.
-It will make the hair on the back of your neck stand on end!
+Among the events on the programme is the solemn tribute at the tomb of the unknown soldier, located at the monument to Victor Emmanuel II, where a laurel wreath is laid in memory of the fallen and the Italians who disappeared in the wars.
+It will make your hair stand on end!

 Nuria's Traveller Tip